rec/rec/README.md

 ## I am retired! (unless...)

 We moved to Normandy.
 My job suddenly vanished.
-AI bores me.
 I took early retirement!
 Life is good.

-So I'm spending my time on music and digital audio programm.
-I'm still open to work in digital audio, MIDI, music, lighting control or other things I find personally entertaining.
+So I'm spending my time on music and digital audio programming.
+I'm still open to work in digital audio, MIDI, music, lighting control or other things close to my heart.

 ## My Python open source projects